PUBLICATION IN ACCORDANCE WITH ARTICLE 14 OF THE BELGIAN LAW OF 2 MAY 2007 REGARDING THE PUBLICATION OF MAJOR SHAREHOLDINGS (THE "TRANSPARENCY LAW")

 |TOTAL

-- Chain of controlled undertakings through which the holding is effectively being held: The holdings attributable to FMR LLC arise from holdings of various undertakings for collective investment that are managed by FMR Co., Inc., Fidelity Institutional Asset Management Trust Company and FIAM LLC, each of which are entities that are subsidiaries of, and controlled by, FMR LLC.
-These undertakings for collective investment have granted FMR LLC discretionary power to vote the securities in accordance with the FMR LLC board proxy voting policy.
-FMR LLC is not a controlled undertaking.
+- Chain of controlled undertakings through which the holding is effectively being held: Bank of America, National Association, Merrill Lynch Professional Clearing Corporation and Merrill Lynch Pierce, Fenner & Smith Incorporated are controlled by Bank of America Corporation.
+Bank of America Corporation is not a controlled entity.

-More information is available in the transparency notification.
-A full version of the transparency notification is available on Ablynx website, under the section Investors.
+- Additional information: The right of use represent a right of rehypothecation (not yet exercised) that Merrill Lynch Professional Clearing Corporation has over stock held on behalf of Prime Brokerage clients.

-The articles of the association of Ablynx NV provide for shareholders notification threshold of 3%, 5% or a multiple of 5% of the total number of existing voting rights.
+More information is provided in the transparency notifications.
+Full versions of the transparency notifications are available on Ablynx website, under the section Investors.

 About Ablynx